Welcome to Trinity CE / Methodist Primary School

 It is with great pleasure that we welcome you to Trinity Church of England / Methodist Primary School

-Trinity is an national award winning primary school and nursery in Old Skelmersdale, Lancashire.
+Trinity is a national award winning primary school and nursery in Old Skelmersdale, Lancashire.
 There is something truly special about Trinity and we are incredibly proud of our amazing children, supportive parents, great staff and forward-thinking governors .... we all work together to make Trinity a safe, happy and fun place to learn.

 Read More